tommycalvy/gatekeeper/README.md

 Demarcait's Gatekeeper
 =====================
-The Enterprise UI for your chatbots.
+The Self Hosted Enterprise Chatbot

 Work in progress...